elasticio/elasticio.github.io/content/_guides/managing-user-roles-in-a-tenant.md

 in a certain workspace.

 > Please note that you can always get the list of available permissions using an [API call]({{site.data.tenant.apiDocsUri}}/v2#/permissions/get_permissions).
 This endpoint is available to all the platforms' users.

-We have changed the name of permission tenants.tenant.edit_roles to global.tenant.edit_roles.

-Now PATCH /v2/tenants/:tenantId/roles allows to create a new role with permissions in a tenant scope.
-We have also updated API endpoint PATCH /v2/tenants/{tenant_id}/members/{user_id} which allows granting any role from the tenant’s scope to any user.
-The permission tenants.user.generate_one_time_token can be granted to any user inside the tenant.

 ## Setting user roles in Workspace